Trump unveils sanctions against International Criminal Court for Netanyahu arrest warrant

 HOUSE PASSES BILL THAT WOULD SANCTION INTERNATIONAL CRIMINAL COURT FOR TRYING TO ARREST NETANYAHU

-In January, after Trump's inauguration, the House also passed legislation that would sanction the ICC, but the measure failed to advance in the Senate Jan.
-28.
+In January, after Trump's inauguration, the House also passed legislation that would sanction the ICC, but the measure failed to advance in the Senate.

 Trump welcomed Netanyahu for a visit at the White House on Tuesday, where Trump signed an executive order reinstating his "maximum pressure" campaign against Iran.
 Trump also unveiled plans to rebuild Gaza, and described Netanyahu as the "right leader" for Israel.

 "He's done a great job and we've been friends for a long time," Trump told reporters.
-"We do a great job also, and I think I think we have a combination that's very unbeatable, actually.
+"We do a great job also, and I think we have a combination that's very unbeatable, actually."

-Netanyahu also voiced appreciation for this friendship with Trump, and his support for Israel and the Jewish people.
+Netanyahu also voiced appreciation for his friendship with Trump and his support for Israel and the Jewish people.

 "I've said this before, I'll say it again," Netanyahu said Tuesday.
 "You are the greatest friend Israel has ever had in the White House.
 And that's why the people of Israel have such enormous respect for you."